 You'll see your payment reflected online within three days.
 If you're signed up for flexible payments, you'll be able to see your payment online in “unapplied” funds.
 Once you have made all of your payments for the next full monthly installment, we'll post your payment.

-When the full payment due for the month has already been applied to your mortgage, any extra money designated for "principal only" received that month will be applied as a principal payment.
+When the full payment due for the month has already been applied to your mortgage, any extra money received that month will be applied as a principal payment.

 If your payment due for the month hasn’t been received and applied yet, we'll hold the money as "unapplied funds" in your account.
 These "unapplied funds" are applied as a monthly payment when we receive the full amount needed to satisfy your total monthly payment amount due.
-Any additional money designated for “principal only” can then be applied as an extra principal payment.
+Any additional money can then be applied as an extra principal payment.

 As a general rule, you should always tell us how to apply any additional funds you send in, so that they're applied the way you want.

 Cutoff times are 7:30 PM ET for payments made online from a Chase deposit account, and 8 PM ET for payments made online from a non-Chase deposit account.

 The amount of interest you pay monthly on a mortgage is determined by your interest rate and the remaining principal balance.
 The lower the principal balance gets, the less interest you're charged monthly.
 Making extra designated "principal only" payments helps you pay off your loan faster and reduces the amount of interest you pay.
 If you make a "principal only" payment you'll benefit because there will be less interest to pay for the next monthly payment due.

 Your monthly payment is applied as of the payment due date, so the timing of the payment won't change the amount of interest paid.
 This is because all of the month's interest being paid was from the previous month.
 If you decide to include additional principal, it'll impact the amount of interest you pay over the life of the loan and will change the amount of interest paid in the next billing cycle.